open-cloud/open-cloud.github.io.old/devguide_addview.md

 Usage: `npm run apigen`

-This tool generates an angular resource file for each endpoint available in Swagger.
+This tool generates an angular resource file for each endpoint available in the APIS.

->You can generate api related documentation with: `npm run apidoc`.
-The output is locate in `api/docs`.
-You can also see a list of available methods through Swagger at `http://localhost:9999/docs/`
+>You can find api related documentation at: `http://docs.xos.apiary.io`.

 ### Vendors